Women Studying Abroad: Preparation and Support

 Supporting women going abroad is more difficult.
 On-site support is not always available.
 When it is, it should include a woman native to the country as a resource (preferably someone close to college age) as well as some group meeting so that the women can compare notes.

 If the students are living with families these host families should be given some kind of direction or orientation with respect to cross-cultural womens issues.
-Womens centers exist in many countries and are listed in some guidebooks, including Rough Guide's More Women Travel.
+Womens centers exist in many countries and can be found online, often on expatriate websites.

-When on-site support is unavailable women should be encouraged to keep a journal.
+When on-site support is unavailable women should be encouraged to keep a journal, blog, or connect via social networking.
 Simply expressing yourself in writing can be enormously cathartic.

 Women Student Comments